gnarroway/hato/README.md

 `redirect-policy` Sets the redirect policy.

-  - :never (default) Never follow redirects.
+  - `:never` (default) Never follow redirects.
-  - :normal Always redirect, except from HTTPS URLs to HTTP URLs.
+  - `:normal` Always redirect, except from HTTPS URLs to HTTP URLs.
-  - :always Always redirect
+  - `:always` Always redirect

 `priority` an integer between 1 and 256 (both inclusive) for HTTP/2 requests

 `proxy` Sets a proxy selector.
-If not set, uses the default system-wide ProxySelector, which cane be configured by JVM opts such as `-Dhttp.proxyHost=somehost` and `-Dhttp.proxyPort=80` (see [all options](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/doc-files/net-properties.html#Proxies)).
+If not set, uses the default system-wide ProxySelector, which can be configured by Java opts such as `-Dhttp.proxyHost=somehost` and `-Dhttp.proxyPort=80` (see [all options](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/doc-files/net-properties.html#Proxies)).
   Also accepts:

   - `:no-proxy` to explicitly disable the default behavior, implying a direct connection; or
   - a [`java.net.ProxySelector`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/net/ProxySelector.html)

-`ssl-context` an javax.net.ssl.SSLContext
+`ssl-context` a javax.net.ssl.SSLContext

 `ssl-parameters` a javax.net.ssl.SSLParameters